Get

 Summary

 If your cat encounters moths or other insects in your home, it is typically not a cause for alarm.
 They are often relatively harmless, especially if they are small.
-If you notice your cat eating quite a few bugs, contact your vet for advice.
+If you notice your cat eating quite a few bugs, contact a vet for advice.
 Most healthy felines that consume quality cat food won’t fill up on insects, unless they are very bored or you have an insect infestation in your home.

 If you decide to do something about a moth infestation in your home, ensure your cat is not present.
 The chemicals from most bug bombs or other preventative treatments, even ant traps, can be harmful or toxic for cats.